Create a

 Understanding the industry business issues

 Some key business challenges faced by organizations in the financial services industry create issues that flow down and through the market, corporate, business unit, and even individual employee levels.
-These highlight the risks that must be faced—some long-standing, some cyclical, while others have emerged as new threats (or opportunities) to sustainable goal achievement.
+These highlight the risks that must be faced—some long-standing, some cyclical, and others that have emerged as new threats (or opportunities) to achieving sustainable goals.

 Dozens of governmental regulatory agencies